How to Prepare | What to Expect On Arrival | What to Expect After | For More Information

 In some patients, Barrett’s esophagus may progress to a precancerous condition called dysplasia, an immediate precursor to esophageal cancer.
-Your physician may recommend RF ablation if you have dysplasia or a family history of esophageal cancer from Barrett’s esophagus, to prevent abnormal, damaged cells from developing into cancer and allow healthy cells to replace them.
+Your physician may recommend ablation if you have dysplasia or a family history of esophageal cancer from Barrett’s esophagus, to prevent abnormal, damaged cells from developing into cancer and allow healthy cells to replace them.

-During the RF ablation procedure, your physician will perform an upper endoscopy by inserting a narrow, flexible tube, or endoscope, through your mouth and into your esophagus.
+During the radiofrequency ablation (RFA) procedure, your physician will perform an upper endoscopy by inserting a narrow, flexible tube, or endoscope, through your mouth and into your esophagus.
 Via the endoscope, a miniaturized electrode delivers short bursts of high-intensity heat energy to destroy precancerous tissue on the lining of the esophagus while minimizing injury to surrounding healthy tissue.

 Radiofrequency ablation is a safe and highly effective treatment option for many patients.
 However, it is not appropriate for patients who are pregnant or who have had radiation therapy to their esophagus.